 Newcastle Ranch is a small, family-owned ranch nestled in the pineywoods of East Texas.
 We raise TLBAA registered Texas Longhorns and use to exhibit them at various livestock shows with our son.
 Now that he has graduated and is in college, we are changing up our program a bit.
 We will be looking to add some higher end horn genetics to show quality cattle in an effort to produce a balanced animal any breeder would be happy to own.
 If you are interested in adding a gentle, well rounded animal to your herd, we do offer a few head for sale each year, so please check our Sale Pen for available animals.

 We have recently started processing Lean Registered Texas Longhorn Beef and are finding it to be a great venture.
-Currently, we offer sales on the rail, but are working toward offering packaged items in the near future.
+We offer sales on the rail as well as packaged products.
+Quantities are limited, so we suggest reserving early.
 Please visit our Lean Beef page to learn more!

 Some of our cattle will still compete on the circuit as part of our newly established show program.
 We enjoy supporting our local youth by getting them involved in this amazing breed and benefiting from the many opportunities it affords them.
 Please browse our Shows tab to learn more about our son's time on the circuit and about our show program.